khyal-d/AI-Agent-for-Intelligent-Data-Extraction-and-Web-Search/README.md

 This project exemplifies the integration of generative AI within data extraction and web search processes, emphasizing innovation in user applications and technical implementation.

 ## Project Status Update
 I have not yet completed the "SmartSearch AI: Intelligent Data Extraction and Retrieval System" project due to ongoing college exams, which have required significant time and attention.
-However, I am committed to finishing the project soon.
+However, I am committed to finishing the project before the year ends.
 Thank you for your understanding and patience.

+## Please consider me for the interview BREAKOUTAI and PAYTM